-We journey behind the scenes of 'Flying Scotsman and the Best Birthday Ever', Michael Morpurgo and Michael Foreman’s upcoming celebration of the world’s most iconic locomotive.
+We journey behind the scenes of 'Flying Scotsman and the Best Birthday Ever', Michael Morpurgo and Michael Foreman’s celebration of the world’s most iconic locomotive.

-Publishing this autumn, Flying Scotsman and the Best Birthday Ever is an inspiring new tale from beloved storytellers Michael Morpurgo and Michael Foreman.
+Flying Scotsman and the Best Birthday Ever is an inspiring new tale from beloved storytellers Michael Morpurgo and Michael Foreman.
 Published in association with the National Railway Museum, York, it takes readers on a journey through the golden age of steam travel, paying tribute to the women who drove the trains and kept the railways running during the Second World War.

 Here, we catch up with both Michaels – including a visit to Michael Foreman’s London studio – to learn about their collaborative creative process, their own extraordinary train travels, and how this charming book came to be.